Answer Engine Optimization

 One aims for a link a person clicks.
 The other aims for a recommendation a model speaks out loud.

 You do not pick one.
 Buyers use both search and AI, so you want to show up in both places.
+What has changed recently is that showing up in one no longer drags you into the other, which is why AEO has become a job of its own.

 How AEO and SEO differ